-Programs of Study organizes information on programs within each of the six major academic divisions of the University: The College of Arts and Humanities, the College of Education, the College of Science and Mathematics, the College of Social Sciences, the Richards College of Business, the Tanner Health System School of Nursing and University College.
+Programs of Study organizes information on programs within each of the six major academic divisions of the University: College of Arts, Culture, and Scientific Inquiry; the College of Education; the Richards College of Business; the School of Communication, Film, and Media; the Tanner Health System School of Nursing; and University College.
 Information relevant to each college, the dean, the web address, general information, and specific requirements and options for the college, are included in an introductory section.